-HOW LONG TO PHOTOGRAPH JORDON POND
+HOW LONG TO PHOTOGRAPH JORDAN POND

 You can set aside a minimum of two full days to explore every nook and cranny of this expansive park and its surrounding areas.
 From the sprawling forests to the winding paths that lead to hidden beauty, there is much to discover in this nature haven.

-WHAT PHOTOGRAPHY GEAR TO BRING
+WHAT GEAR TO BRING

-WHAT ESLE TO BRING
+WHAT ELSE TO BRING

-Hiking boots, bug spray, hats in summer, gloves and a scarf during colder months are essential for a comfortable experience.
+Hiking boots, bug spray, hats in summer, gloves, and a scarf during colder months are essential for a comfortable experience.
 Remember, this is Maine.
 It gets pretty chilly at night.
 A good-quality backpack that can handle your gear and personal necessities will help in your long treks.

 Remember to bring water and some high-energy snacks to keep yourself fueled while exploring the vast park.
-There is a restaurant at Jordon Pond that you can plan to shoot around lunch or dinner time.
+There is a restaurant at Jordan Pond that you can plan to shoot around lunch or dinner time.

-WHAT TO PHOTOGRAPH
+WHAT ELSE TO PHOTOGRAPH

 DIFFICULTY

-WHAT TO EXPECT
+WHAT TO EXPECT AT JORDAN POND

 HOW BUSY DOES IT GET?

-MILKY WAY PHOTOGRAPHY
+MILKY WAY

 This is one of the best places to photograph the Milky Way.
 The sky here is incredibly dark, and the Milky Way shines brilliantly overhead at certain times during certain months.
 Be sure to see our Milky Way Photography Page to learn when the Milky Way is visible.